Adaptive Learning – Because One Size Doesn’t Fit All!

 Adaptive learning means a customized, technology-enabled, data-driven approach to education.

 It stands for online learning methods, courseware that has been customized according to the unique needs of individual learners.
-Along with aiding student learners and allowing instructors to use class time in a more productive way, adaptive learning methods ensure greater outcomes for the educational organizations.
-With our Learning Management Systems already producing actionable insights about the student interactions, their performances, we can use data-driven technologies to design educational pathways to close the various gaps in learning.
+Along with aiding student learners and allowing instructors to use class time in a more productive way, adaptive learning methods ensure greater outcomes for educational organizations.
+With our Learning Management System already producing actionable insights about the student interactions, their performances, we can use data-driven technologies to design educational pathways to close the various gaps in learning.

 Tools known as “adaptive e-learning systems” are primarily concerned with adaptive content and adaptive assessment.